arohatgi29/Seismic-Processing-using-Madagascar/README.md

 ```
 ![Alt Text](https://github.com/arohatgi29/Seismic-Processing-using-Madagascar/blob/main/Images/ltft.gif)

-Apply soft thresholding using **`sfthreshold2`** .
-Remove the low energy values and keep the higher energy one (assumed to be ground rolls)
+We applied soft thresholding using **`sfthreshold2`** .
+We removed the low energy values and keep the higher energy one (assumed to be ground rolls)
 ```Shell

 Flow('thr100','ltft100',